-Nonprofit organizations often operate on lean budgets and need to find ways to say thank you to their dedicated volunteers by giving them cost-effective gifts.
+Nonprofit organizations often operate on lean budgets and need to find ways to say thank you to their dedicated volunteers, especially around the holiday season.

 Gift cards are also a great way to call out dedicated volunteers who regularly donate their time or money to support organizations that align with their interests.

 When providing gift cards to volunteers it’s important that you don’t provide large gifts.
 Volunteers shouldn’t give of their time with the expectation of a gift in return, however for people who really go above and beyond for your organization, they deserve an unexpected, extra thank you gesture.